 Between 11th December 2019 and 5th January 2020, the theatre will host The Nutcracker.
 In April 2020, the venue will be hosting Hairspray.
-If you're planning on watching either the show, we have exactly the thing for you.
+If you're planning on watching either of the shows, we have exactly the thing for you.
 Our London Coliseum seating plan guide has all the information you'd need to make your experience truly special.

 Address: St Martin's Ln, London WC2N 4ES, UK